 For the interviews, we aimed to recruit recognized OSS contributors to understand successful OSS career stories.
 We started by recruiting invited speakers of the Open Source Software Conference (OSCON-2019), a well-recognized open source conference focused on practitioners.
-These speakers were invited to give talks in the main lineup of the conference and, arguably, are successful in OSS.
+These speakers were invited to give talks in the main lineup of the conference, suggesting they are successful in OSS.

-Before OSCON started, We emailed and sent direct messages via Twitter to all panelists whose contact information was publicly available (15).
+Before OSCON started, we emailed and sent direct messages via Twitter to all speakers whose contact information was publicly available (15).
 We also approached some of them during the event.
-We conducted face-to-face interviews with 11 people who agreed to be interviewed.
+During the event, we conducted 11 face-to-face interviews.
 In addition, we used a snowball approach to recruit more interviewees.
 At the end of each interview we asked them to introduce us to other qualified participants for the study.
-We conducted 4 additional interviews from this snowballing approach.
-A majority of our interviewees were women, possibly because they cared about our goal to investigate diversity and inclusion in OSS.
+We conducted 4 additional interviews from this snowball approach.
+A majority of our interviewees were women, possibly because they cared about our goal.
 This initial imbalance was counterbalanced in the subsequent interviews (see Table~\ref{tab:demo}).

-After this first cycle of interviews and analysis, given the gender imbalance in our dataset, we recruited 12 additional participants.
+After this first cycle of interviews and analysis, we recruited 12 additional participants.
 We invited maintainers of mature OSS projects who could share their perspectives of contributing to OSS.
-In both phases of interviews (at OSCON and post event), we used a snowballing approach: at the end of each interview, we asked interviewees to introduce us to other qualified participants for the study, aiming to reach other speakers and successful project maintainers.
-Our goal was to interview experienced contributions working at least 5 years in well-known and mature OSS projects.
+In both phases of interviews (at OSCON and post event), we used a snowball approach: at the end of each interview, we asked interviewees to introduce us to other qualified participants for the study, aiming to reach other speakers and successful project maintainers.
+Our goal was to interview experienced contributors working at least 5 years in well-known and mature OSS projects.
 We compensated interviewees with a 25-dollar gift card.